Isotopes & Radiation Division

-The Isotopes and Radiation Division (IRD) is focused on fundamental and applied technology related to the production of isotopes, nuclear methods of analysis, and the measurement of radionuclides.
+The Isotopes and Radiation Division (IRD) is focused on fundamental and applied science related to the production of isotopes, nuclear methods of analysis, and the measurement of radionuclides.
 Specific areas of interest to IRD members include:

 - Production, characterization, and utilization of isotopes for medicine and industry using reactors and alternate sources of production,

 - Nuclear methods for material characterization including ionizing radiation beam techniques and activation analysis,

 - Radiometric and radiochemistry techniques for quantitative analysis, nuclear data measurements, and the study of radionuclide behavior in the environment, and

 - Measurement techniques and applications as they apply to nuclear security including treaty monitoring and verification, nuclear nonproliferation, safeguarding nuclear materials, and nuclear forensics.

 - The application and development of nuclear technology for the life sciences, as well as the impact of such technology on society including radiation beam therapy, medical physics, radiographic and radioisotope imaging, radionuclide biological tracers, instrumentation, radiopharmaceutical synthesis and radionuclide production, dosimetry and effects of ionizing radiation, and other related subjects.

 On November 20, 2019 the American Nuclear Society Board of Directors unanimously approved the reunification of the Biology and Medicine Division (BMD) into the Isotope and Radiation Division (IRD) with an updated mission statement, technical committee list, and bylaws.
 The BMD grew out of the IRD some 30 years ago (1987) and the two have always been closely linked in technical interest and historically retained a great degree of overlap in the executive committees.